 Reading the good stuff, hearing the success stories, and even just knowing that day to day other people are going through or have gone through the same thing you are going through, helps.
 It’s important to be part of a whole, included in a group, and to feel like you are not alone.
 We need a safe place to hear what other parents have tried, ask our questions, and get great feedback from experts.

 The Tic Disorder Parent Support Group is a platform for parents to connect with one another, offer support, ask questions, share success stories, tough problems, and more.
 It’s also a place to connect with parents of kids I have worked with.
 I post links to my blogs and podcasts, I address common questions, and I offer a FREE Live Tic Talk Tuesday every week where you can hear me speak about tic disorder FAQs and ask me questions live.
+Additionally, the support group is an excellent resource for parents interested in learning more about mapping out tics and PANS/PANDAS.
+Members can access resources and information on these topics and connect with other parents who have experience dealing with these issues.
+The group provides a supportive and understanding community for parents navigating the challenges of tic disorders and related conditions.

 It is easy to get caught up in difficult moments.
 You may be the parent of a recently diagnosed kiddo, a concerned grandparent, Aunt or Uncle, or maybe you’ve been walking this road for a long time and your child is really struggling.
 I invite you to My Tic Disorder Parent Support Group!